aaxzheng/Whimsy-Notes/README.md

 #### CRUD experience
 The ability to create, read, update and destroy notes, and to certain extents notebooks and tags.

+## How to Use
+1. Click Log in or Sign Up in either the top right or bottom of the splash page.
+2. Either create a new account or proceed with a demo user.
+3. Pressing the Green button on the sidebar called Add a New Note will generate a new note for you to edit.
+4. Click the note to begin editing it and allow a moment for the application to save your work when done.

 ## Future Features
 #### Improved User Experience
 There will be updates to the responsiveness and quality of the interface to ensure that the experience is as seemless and rich as the original site.